holehouse-lab/shephard-colab/readme.md

 [read_fasta_map_domains](https://colab.research.google.com/drive/1Q_OTNAxCHk43MeUQ4gCVs9GetUk_6fAI?usp=sharing)

 Functionally the example script identifies the C- and N- domains of protiens, calculates the Serine and Glycine content of the terminal domains, and returns protiens that have C- of N- domains comprised of Poly-GS.
-This example demostrates how to:
+This example demonstrates how to:

  * Read in a FASTA using SHEPHARD.APIs
  * Add domains to protiens